Skip to main content

 On a bare-metal node:

-• The host kernel runs the RDMA driver (mlx5_core, irdma, etc.) against the PF directly.
+• The host kernel runs the RDMA driver against the PF directly — mlx5_core (NVIDIA/Mellanox ConnectX), bnxt_re (Broadcom Thor), or irdma (Intel E810).

 • Applications open RDMA verbs via libibverbs against the PF.